The Cottage Mill | Your Complete Fresh Milled Flour Resource Library

 Good flour begins with good grain.

-Choosing wheat berries and whole grains from trusted sources ensures your flour is full of flavor, nutrition, and life.
+Choosing wheat berries and whole grains from trusted sources ensures your flour is full of flavor and fresh.

 Over the years, I’ve come to rely on a handful of growers and suppliers whose grains I trust in my own kitchen.